thalient-ai/thalient.github.io/_pages/raison.md

 Currently, at Supernal, I am embracing the challenge of designing a clean sheet for an electric Vertical Take-off and Lift (eVTOL) aircraft.
 This role offers an incredibly rare opportunity to pioneer in the field of aerospace engineering, bringing together all facets of my diverse background.

 Along this path, my passion for technology has become more defined.
-I live for the challenge of developing safe, trustworthy, and reliable technology, whether in military or civil contexts, and whether in aerospace or automotive industries, manual or autonomous systems.
+I live for the challenge of developing safe, trustworthy, and reliable technology, whether in military or civil contexts, and whether in aerospace or automotive industries, manned or autonomous systems.

 ## Thalient Cybernetics